 Developed with kids’ best interests at the forefront, Samsung Galaxy Tab 3 Kids also includes a Time Management feature that allows parents to set specific time periods for use.
 When the designated use time is up, a password protected lock screen appears, requiring a parent or adult to enter the password to unlock the device.
 This tool will help parents ensure the time their children spend on smart devices is balanced.

-With 1.2GHz dual processor, 1GB RAM, 3 megapixel front-facing camera and 1.3 megapixel rear-facing camera, Samsung Galaxy Tab 3 Kids has the power and performance you would expect from a Samsung Galaxy tablet, designed to provide kids with an exciting, interactive experience.
+With a 1.2GHz dual processor, 1GB RAM, 3-megapixel front-facing camera and 1.3-megapixel rear-facing camera, Samsung Galaxy Tab 3 Kids has the power and performance you would expect from a Samsung Galaxy tablet, designed to provide kids with an exciting, interactive experience.

 A Kids Case featuring a child-friendly grip and multiple stand options will also be available for the Samsung Galaxy Tab 3 Kids.
 The case also comes equipped with an easy-to-grip C Pen, providing fun drawing capabilities without the possibility of leaving marks on other objects.

 The Samsung Galaxy Tab 3 Kids will be available in Korea in early September and subsequently available across China, Europe, U.S., Africa, South America and Southeast Asia.
 The availability of applications through Kids Samsung Apps will vary by market.
 UK availability will be announced in due course.